alexzoid-eth/gho-competition/certora/PROPERTIES.md

   - Proves that you can't mint more than the facilitator's remaining capacity
 - `burnLimitedByFacilitatorLevel`
   - Proves that you can't burn more than the facilitator's current level

+---

+- `onlyFacilitatorManagerCouldModifyFacilitatorList`
+  - Only account with `FACILITATOR_MANAGER_ROLE` can add or remove facilitators
+- `onlyBucketManagerCouldModifyBucketCapacity`
+  - Only account with `BUCKET_MANAGER_ROLE` can modify bucketCapacity

 ## Valid States